 Direct marketing research and effects

 There are many examples of how printed materials show better effects than digital communication.
-Here is some inspiration from the world of printed catalogues and direct mail.
+Here is inspiration from the world of printed catalogues and direct mail.